-- Quit lying and saying yes to promises you already know you won’t keep but don’t want to hurt someone’s feelings.
-You are going to hurt their feelings and piss them off anyhow when you don’t keep the commitment, so get it over with right now.
+Quit lying and saying yes to promises you already know you won’t keep but don’t want to hurt someone’s feelings.
+You are going to hurt their feelings and piss them off anyhow when you don’t keep the commitment, so get it over.
 It’s like ripping off a band-aid.
 Do it.
 Say no. You will feel the power.
 (It feels great. )

 You have the power to choose.

 You don’t have to do this alone.
 If you are ready to make a commitment to do the work and change your life, and will accept no more excuses on the way to living an extraordinary, transformed life, then click here.